hassansaker/PULSE-MODULATION/README.md

 # PULSE-MODULATION
-using matlab implement Pulse amplitude modulation and pulse width modulation and pulse position modulation
+using matlab implement PAM PWM PPM
+-PAM (pulse amplitude modulation): how to implement for any signal and draw the spectrum of signal finally demodulate the signal
+-PWM (pulse width modulation): how to implement for any signal and draw the spectrum of signal finally demodulate the signal